realm/realm-MultiUserTasksTutorial/README.md

-Now replace the contents of `AppDelegate.swift` with the following:
+  5. Modify the top of the class file so the following properties are declared:

 ```swift
 class TasksLoginViewController: UITableViewController {